Blockchains/SmartMint-BondBills-Collateralized/README.md

-# Ethereum ERC-721 tokens lending platform
+# SmartMint-BondBill ERC-721 token lending platform

-## 💡 Description
+## 💡 SmartMint-BondBills-Collateralized Description 💡
-LEND721 is Ethereum Smart Contract that allows lending ERC-721 Smart Contracts (NFT) and gain interest from it.
+SmartMint-BondBills-Collateralized is Ethereum Smart Contract that allows lending ERC-721 Smart Contracts (NFT) and gain interest from it.
 On the other hand it allows to borrow same NFT's that are set for lending by paying collateral to LEND721 which handles the lend process.

-Current stage: **beta**.
+Current stage: **alpha**.

-## 🏹 Deployed client dApps on Netlify
+## 🏹 Deployed client dApps on Netlify as example concept of this contract use case in other projects 🏹:

 - Mainnet: [https://lend721.app](https://lend721.app)
 - Rinkeby: [https://rinkeby.lend721.app](https://rinkeby.lend721.app)

-## 🏠 Smart Contract addresses across Ethereum networks
+## 🏠 Current Betatesting Smart Contract addresses across Ethereum networks in other use cases 🏠
 - Mainnet: [0xA133541435cAeB964f572132acd8FEAC3Ed1D80B](https://etherscan.io/address/0xA133541435cAeB964f572132acd8FEAC3Ed1D80B)
 - Rinkeby: [0x1762fd547d6C286a174dD62b6A6fACFAc064A0A0](https://rinkeby.etherscan.io/address/0x1762fd547d6C286a174dD62b6A6fACFAc064A0A0)